WHAT IS MEDLIFE?

 Imagine a time in your past when you or a loved one was sick and needed medical attention.
 Now imagine that you weren't able to see a doctor or specialist when you most needed one.
 What would have happened?

-As defined by the World Health Organization, nearly 1 billion people worldwide face a critical shortage of healthcare.
-This means that these 1 billion people will face a great challenge in seeing a doctor or medical professional on a day to day basis or, more unfortunately, even at times when they need it the most.
+The World Health Organization estimates that nearly 1 billion people worldwide face a critical shortage in access to healthcare.
+This means that these 1 billion people do not have access to a doctor or medical professional on a day to day basis or, more unfortunately, even at times when they need it the most.

 HOW IS MEDLIFE FUNDED?

-MEDLIFE divides donations into two funds, the MEDLIFE Fund, which dedicates 100% of every donation toward building sustainable development projects for poor communities, and the Mission Fund which is the broadest kind of giving to MEDLIFE and helps MEDLIFE accomplish it’s overall mission.
+MEDLIFE divides donations into two funds, the MEDLIFE Project Fund, which dedicates 100% of every donation toward building sustainable development projects for poor communities, and the MEDLIFE General Fund which is the broadest kind of giving to MEDLIFE and helps MEDLIFE accomplish it’s overall mission.

-All public donations and chapter fundraising dollars go to the MEDLIFE Fund.
+All public donations and chapter fundraising dollars go to the MEDLIFE Project Fund.

-MEDLIFE Mobile Clinic participation fees and Mobile Clinic campaign donations go to the Mission Fund.
+MEDLIFE Mobile Clinic participation fees and Mobile Clinic campaign donations go to the MEDLIFE General Fund.